Do you suffer from non ACC related Back pain?

 How long does the programme take to complete?

-The programme runs over a six week period and includes physio assessments and weekly exercise sessions.
+The programme typically runs over a eight week period and includes a physio assessment and typically twice weekly exercise sessions.
 On completion, you will be helped to integrate into support services that are currently available within the community.
-This includes the Green Prescription and Arthritis New Zealand support.

 Who can access the programme and how much does it cost?